Bartlett Depot Museum

 Operating Hours

-Tuesday noon to 5 p.m.
+Tuesday, noon to 5 p.m.

-Thursday noon to 5 p.m.
+Thursday, noon to 5 p.m.

-first Saturday of the month
+1st & 3rd Saturday of month

 9 a.m. to noon